skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/verify.md

 ### Walk Through

-* Create a file `index.js` using the code sample below and then zip the file (replace `"WEB_ADMIN_BUCKET_NAME"` with the name of bucket that begins with `"web-admins-"` and ends in `"-data"`.
+* Create a file `index.js` using the code sample below and then zip the file (replace `"SHARED_LOGGING_BUCKET_NAME"` with the name of bucket that begins with `"shared-logging-"` and ends in `"-data"`.
 In order to get the bucket name, just run `aws s3 ls` using the webadmins role.)

 ``` node
 const AWS = require('aws-sdk');